nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: How are the volunteers and elderly paired?**<br>

-* The volunteers and elderly are paired in a _greedy_ manner: We essentially match each unpaired volunteer with the first unpaired elderly that is compatible with it.
+* The volunteers and elderly are paired in a _greedy_ manner: FriendlyLink essentially matches each unpaired volunteer with the first unpaired elderly that is compatible with it.
 * Furthermore, the pairs will be **one-to-one** i.e. every unpaired volunteer will be paired with at most one unpaired elderly, and vice versa.